10 Key Strategies for Supporting Patients and Their Families

 - How to Advocate for Patient Safety and Quality Improvement

 Educate patients and families on how to manage aspects of care at home, including medication management, symptom monitoring, and lifestyle modifications.
-Providing tools and resources for self-management empowers them to take an active role in their health and can lead to improved outcomes.
+Practical tools such as a pill organizer (Pill Organizer) and a home blood pressure monitor (Blood Pressure Monitor) empower them to take an active role in their health and can lead to improved outcomes.

 Transitions between care settings, such as from hospital to home or from one specialist to another, can be challenging.
-Ensure continuity of care by communicating care plans clearly to both the patient and the next care team.
-Offer clear instructions on follow-up care, signs of complications, and emergency contacts.
+Ensure continuity by communicating care plans clearly to both the patient and the next care team.
+Providing a discharge summary booklet (Discharge Summary Booklet) with follow‑up instructions, signs of complications, and emergency contacts helps maintain a smooth handoff.

 Be mindful of the time demands placed on patients and their families, particularly regarding appointment scheduling and waiting times.
 Where possible, streamline processes to minimize disruptions to their daily lives.
-Demonstrating respect for their time acknowledges the challenges they face and can ease the burden of ongoing medical care.
+Offering tools such as a digital appointment reminder app (Appointment Reminder App) demonstrates respect for their time and reduces logistical burdens.

 Reading more: